Wild knocked out of NHL playoffs after 5-1 loss to Blues in Game 6

 ST. LOUIS — The Blues have pestered the Wild for months, from spoiling the Winter Classic at Target Field on New Year's Day to interrupting the team's franchise-record pace with two rare late-season blemishes.

+"Had a lot of positivity around this team this year and thought we could do something special," Marcus Foligno said.
+"When you don't get the job done, especially in crunch time and time where you need to do it and follow through, it's disappointing for sure."

-St. Louis goalie Jordan Binnington was almost perfect, picking up 25 saves to stop 83 of 88 shots while backstopping the Blues to three straight victories and another Central Division showdown, this time with the Avalanche.
+St. Louis goalie Jordan Binnington was almost perfect, picking up 25 saves to stop 83 of 88 shots while backstopping the Blues to three straight victories.
+Next up for the Blues is another Central Division showdown, this time with the Avalanche.

+“It's two good teams battling, and they put the puck in the net and we didn't.”

 After those Game 4 and 5 losses, the Wild tried to adjust.

-Cam Talbot replaced Marc-Andre Fleury in net, finishing with 22 saves in his first start of the series, and the Wild added fresh legs in Dmitry Kulikov and Connor Dewar to its lineup.
+Cam Talbot replaced Marc-Andre Fleury in net, finishing with 22 saves in his first start of the series, and the Wild added fresh legs in Dmitry Kulikov and Connor Dewar for the injured Nic Deslauriers to its lineup.
+But the team was still off.

+"I was doing everything I could to stay ready," Talbot said.
+"You don't want to come into an elimination game, but you want the opportunity to play during the playoffs and they gave me the opportunity and it just wasn't good enough."

-But the Wild was still off, the team's struggles a jarring comparison to the Blues' poise with many of the players from their 2019 Stanley Cup run in action.
+The Wild's struggles made for a jarring comparison to the Blues' poise with many of the players from their 2019 Stanley Cup run in action.

 Take the first goal at 14 minutes, 59 seconds of the first period, which saw Nick Leddy skate into Wild territory untouched and hurl in a shot from outside the left faceoff circle with all five Wild players on the ice around him.